Reckless driving in Illinois can take many forms, including:

 - Knowingly drives a vehicle and uses an incline in a road way, such as a railroad crossing, bridge approach, or hill, to cause the vehicle to become airborne.

-In all cases involving reckless driving, it is important to contact a skilled lawyer as early in the process as possible to ensure the best possible outcome.
-To obtain quality legal representation in Rockford, Machesney Park, Loves Park, Winnebago County or surrounding Illinois counties and communities, contact attorney Marriett Legal for a free consultation.
-Marriett Legal can be reached by phone at (815) 391-0089, securely through the link listed below, or by email here.
+In all cases involving reckless driving, it is important to contact a skilled traffic lawyer as early in the process as possible to ensure the best possible outcome.
+For quality legal representation in Rockford, Machesney Park, Loves Park, Winnebago County and the surrounding Illinois communities, contact the Law Office of Paul M. Marriett for a free consultation.
+The Law Office of Paul M. Marriett can be reached by phone at (815) 391-0089, securely through the form on this page, or by email here.